birchthrush/EME-Expression-Map-Editor/README.md

 </details>

 ## Disclaimer
-While EME has been tested extensively without issue, do note that this program relies on reverse-engineering an undocumented format - as such, perfect reliability cannot be guaranteed.
+While EME has been tested extensively without issues, do note that this program relies on reverse-engineering an undocumented format - as such, perfect reliability cannot be guaranteed.
 Future versions of Cubase may introduce changes to the format that create compatibility issues.
 Compatibility has not been verified with other third-party expression map tools/generators.
 Use at your own risk.